Vaseemsworld/Currency-Converter/README.md

 ## Installation

 1. Clone the repository.
-2. Open `index.html` in your web browser to start the game.
+2. Open `index.html` in your web browser to start.

 ## How to Use